Nico331/SE2-2023-G07_Thesis-Management/Retrospective/Retrospective-3.md

     - Total hours estimated: 9h 30m (Tasks: General previous APIs fix, API security (chained), Code review frontend, Insert external supervisor, Sonarcube setup)
     - Total hours spent: 16h 45m
     - Hours estimated for remediation by SonarQube:
-        - Remediation effort: 0 (Reliability) + 0 (Security) + 0 (Maintainability) = 0
+        - Remediation effort: 0 (Reliability) + 2h (Security) + 15h (Maintainability) = 17h
-    - Hours estimated for remediation by SonarQube only for the selected and planned issues: 0
+    - Hours estimated for remediation by SonarQube only for the selected and planned issues: 4h
-    - Hours spent on remediation: 0
+    - Hours spent on remediation: 3h (The Sonarcube report have gone from 2d 1h to 1d 2h)
-    - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0,2 %
+    - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0,4 %
     - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ):
         - Reliability: A
         - Security: A
         - Maintainability: A
+     (Modified after the retrospective feedback from the professor)

 ## ASSESSMENT